Clonephaze/Clonephaze/README.md

 ## Hey there 👋, thanks for checking out my page!

 True to my name, I like being a jack-of-all-trades and as such I like to dable and really get to understand a lot of different fields.
-I am a web developer mostly for fun though I've made a few projects now that I'm proud of and are actively in use.
-I can work in jQuery and vanilla JavaScript, HTML and Css, Python, and batch scripting.
+I am a full-time librarian, a freelance front-end focused web developer, and a hobbyist 3d modeler.

 #### You can leave me a message via [GitHub Discussion](https://github.com/Clonephaze/Clonephaze/discussions)